Heavy Equipment

 This two-day course is designed for those in the insurance and collision repair industries that will use an automated estimating program to produce damage estimates on Hybrid and Electric Vehicles.
 This course is offered for the student with moderate experience who will be generating thorough and accurate automated estimates from minor to complex collision and comprehensive damages.

-Vale is an authorized trainer for Audatex, CCC ONE, and Mitchell UltraMate programs.
+Vale is an authorized trainer for Audatex, CCC ONE, and Mitchell Cloud programs.

 Students attending this course will be trained on structural damage documentation and calculations.